- About Barnacre

 After a successful Show career, which rounded off with a Supreme Champion award at the 2014 Westmorland County Show.
 Thor finally joined our stud line up towards the end of the mating season in 2016 when he finally twigged what to do.
 Since then we have had some lovely babies from him, some of which have done well for us in the show ring and his first daughters will be ready to be mated this summer which is super exciting as we plan to use Jasper over them!

-Thor is currently adopted by Florence McGrath, Robert Broad, Sandy Burgess, Thomas Penrice, Chantelle Inwood and Julie Banks.
+Thor is currently adopted by Florence McGrath, Robert Broad, Sandy Burgess, Thomas Penrice, Chantelle Inwood, Julie Banks, Tracy Young, Bev Stewart and Jayden Park.

 Zoom is a very gentle boy who did very well in the show ring and is a multiple fawn champion.
 Sadly he fires blanks so has never been able to produce us any babies, he also suffers from eczema which can be heredity so this isn’t something we would would to be breeding through our herd.